Star Brewery, Vancouver, WA - image

 Lucky Lager label, Vancouver, c.1945

-For short history on the Vancouver branch see Lucky Lager, Vancouver.
+For more history on this brewery, see Lucky Lager, Vancouver, WA

 Article by

-• Thanks to Mike Magnussen for the image of the Star Brewery beer tray.
+• Thanks to Mike Magnussen for the image of the Northern Brewing Co. beer tray.

-• And to John Allen for the 1933 Star Brewery leterhead.
+• And to John Allen for the 1933 Star Brewery letterhead.

 contact me: